shirel787/TinyUrl/README.md

 # TinyUrl
-the projet is build a Shorten URL link
+the projcet aim is to build a Shorten URL link